My vehicle air-conditioning or heating system isn’t working properly. What should I do?

 How often should I get my vehicle air-conditioning serviced?

 Staying on top of servicing and maintenance saves you money in the long term and helps guard against expensive damage.
+Let us catch problems while they are small.

 I’ve heard using vehicle air-conditioning costs money in petrol?
 Is this true?